Frederick Douglass Commons Policies

 Food Safety Policies

-The Community Kitchen is primarily to be used for hosting small gatherings of University students, staff, and/or faculty only.
 The Community Kitchen is to be used to make food that will be served and consumed in the kitchen.
-The Community Kitchen should NOT to be used for catering events in other spaces, catering prep, or making food that will be served outside of the kitchen.
+The Community Kitchen cannot be used for catering events in other spaces, catering prep, or making food that will be served outside of the kitchen.
+The only room food from the kitchen can be taken to is the Douglass Community Room across from the Community Kitchen.

 If a Community Kitchen event is open to individuals outside of the University community, the group must obtain approval from the campus sanitarian and may be required to obtain a Temporary Food Permit, to be decided at the discretion of the campus sanitarian and the assistant director of student life operations.

 All food brought into the Community Kitchen must come from a New York State-licensed food vendor.
-Food that does not come from a licensed vendor, including items grown in home or community gardens, is not permitted.
+Food that does not come from a licensed vendor, including items grown in homes or community gardens, is not permitted.
+No alcohol is allowed within the space for cooking or consuming.

-Any leftovers must be clearly labeled with the name of the organization or department and the date.
-Leftovers must be removed by the building’s closing time on the day of the reservation.
-The refrigerator and storage cabinets are cleaned on a weekly basis.
-Any perishable items left will be discarded unless clearly marked for an upcoming event.
+Any leftover food must be clearly labeled with the name of the organization or department and the date.
+Leftovers must be removed from the Kitchen the same day as the reservation.

 A shared dry storage cupboard, designated for leftover non-perishables (spices, sugar, flour, oil, etc.), is available in the space.
-Groups that wish to leave items for others to use may do so, provided that the items are properly sealed and labeled with the date of opening.
-Items in this cupboard can be used by any group using the Community Kitchen, but availability is not guaranteed.
+Organizations that wish to leave items for others to use may do so, provided that the items are properly sealed and labeled with the date of opening.
+Items in this cupboard can be used by any organization using the Community Kitchen, but availability is not guaranteed.

-It is the responsibility of the sponsoring organization or department to leave the kitchen as clean, or cleaner, than they found it.
+It is the responsibility of the hosting organization or department to leave the kitchen as clean, or cleaner, than they found it.

-At the end of the event, a building manager will complete a cleaning checklist with the individuals hosting the event.
-If the kitchen is found to be insufficiently cleaned or the group fails to check out with a building manager, the sponsoring organization or department will be subject to a $300 cleaning fee and may lose the privilege to use the kitchen in the future.
+At the end of the event the hosting organization should call the building manager to checkout.
+The building manager will complete a cleaning checklist with the hosting organization’s approved kitchen user.
+If the kitchen is found to be insufficiently cleaned or the group fails to check out with a building manager, the hosting organization or department will be subject to a $300 cleaning fee and may lose the privilege to use the kitchen in the future.
+Every reservation, regardless of whether or not cooking is occurring within the space, is required to fill out a cleaning checklist with the building manager.

 The second floor lobby can only be reserved in conjunction with use of the ballroom.
 The lobby is a public space and thoroughfare, so even when reserved for an event, users should expect that there will be through traffic in the space.